 Our Principal is a Frog by Stephanie Calmenson, illustration Aaron Blecha

-I’m very excited about this new, SHORT, easy chapter book series called QUIX from Aladdin / Simon and Schuster.
-It’s an engaging story about a great school principal who is accidentally turned into a frog by a bumbling magician.
+I’m very excited about this new easy chapter book series called QUIX from Aladdin / Simon and Schuster.
+This first book is an engaging story about a fantastic school principal who is accidentally turned into a frog by a bumbling magician.
+Whoops!
 But, this is one dedicated principal.
 He finds a way to keep running the school — even as an amphibian.

 Dig to Disaster: A Miss Mallard Mystery by Robert Quackenbush

 Another QUIX book, this one is an exciting mystery adventure.
 Miss Mallard is on an archaeological expedition in jungles of South American but someone is trying to scare the group off.
 Not to worry.
 Miss Mallard is the duck for the job.
 She follows the clues in order to capture the sneaky treasure hunter.